Common pipistrelle: Conservation

 It has been called the most common and abundant species of bat in Continental Europe and the United Kingdom.
 Notably, however, these judgments were made before it was split into two species in 1999.
 The common pipistrelle is considered least concern by the IUCN.
 It meets the criteria for this classification because it has a large geographic range and a presumed large population.

-As of 2008, the IUCN noted that there was no evidence of a rapid population decline.
-However, it is a species of conservation concern in the United Kingdom, where the government created a Species Action Plan to restore its population to pre-1979 levels.
+As of 2008, the IUCN noted no evidence of a rapid population decline.
+However, it is a species of conservation concern in the United Kingdom, where the government created a species action plan to restore its population to pre-1979 levels.
 Its decline in the UK has been attributed to loss of foraging habitat due to agriculture intensification.

+Adhesive traps, commonly used for insect control reasons in Mediterranean olive groves can pose a threat for the common pipistrelle.
+The bat can become trapped in the adhesive surface while investigating insects accumulated in the trap.